 “We thought: why have two devices when you can have one?”
 Huang said during his remarks at CES 2017.

 NVIDIA SHIELD TV SPECS 2017

-The upgraded NVIDIA SHIELD TV for 2017 will stream Netflix and Amazon Video in 4K HDR.
+The upgraded NVIDIA SHIELD TV for 2017 streams Netflix and Amazon Video in 4K HDR.
 That’s a first in the streaming box world.
 4K support will be available for YouTube, Vudu and other platforms as well.

 Unlike its predecessor, the SHIELD TV in 2017 comes with a game controller and remote.

-People will also be able to use a new app on SHIELD TV to stream 4K HDR games to a television.
+People can also use a new app on SHIELD TV to stream 4K HDR games to a television.

 SHIELD TV voice control

 Imagine being in a Netflix-and-Chill moment with your girl.
 You say, “OK Google, show me some popular TV shows.”

 She gets you out of the action-adventure genre saying, “Just Drama,” You chime in saying, “Only recent ones.”

 Android TV responds to all your requests without you touching remote.